Day 1 – Wentworth Falls & Katoomba Cascades – Gordon Falls

 We depart Sydney CBD at 8am, heading for the beautiful Blue Mountains.
-Enjoy a delicious morning tea at Wentworth Falls while getting to know your walking companions after which we enjoy a walk around the falls.
+Enjoy a delicious morning tea at Wentworth Falls village while getting to know your walking companions after which we enjoy a walk around to Wentworth falls themselves.

-After a short drive to Katoomba we walk from Katoomba Cascades, past famous the Echo Point lookout (Three Sisters) for a lovely picnic lunch, and finish with a 5km stretch along Prince Henry Cliff Walk to Leura Cascades.
+After a short drive to Katoomba we will be treated to a special lunch in the historic Carrington Hotel.
+After lunch our walk will take us past the famous Echo Point lookout (Three Sisters) and a 5km stretch along Prince Henry Cliff Walk to Leura.
 The walking today is relatively easy, whilst taking in some of the highlights of the area.
-The cliff walk offers great views to Mount Solitary and valleys.
+The cliff walk offers great views to Mount Solitary and the various valleys deep below.

 Note, as we walk in the morning and the afternoon, please wear your hiking clothes on the bus and bring your day pack ready to go.

 After a short drive the walk starts off at Katoomba Cascades, where we quickly leave the tourist scene behind.
 Descending down Furber Stairs, we get close to the impressive cliffs and waterfalls, and into lush wet sclerophyll forest.

 After the descent, the trail skirts the base of the cliffs; there is a bit of rock to negotiate, but generally a comfortable walk, with changing vegetation and forest types.
 We enjoy morning tea on the trail and lunch at Ruined Castle, with sensational views to Mount Solitary and across the Jamison valley.We return via the same trail for a short while after lunch before ascending out of the valley on the famous Golden Stairs for a change of scenery.
 Just as steep and scenic as the Furber Steps at the beginning of the day, but they actually happen to be a shorter ascent.
 Bonus!

 Day 3 – Pulpit Rock to Evans Lookout and Grand Canyon